Warn the user when available RAM / memory is low

 What others do

-- Fedora enabled earlyoom as a short-term measure.
-Longer-term, they want to consider https://gitlab.freedesktop.org/hadess/low-memory-monitor/.
+- Longer-term, they want to consider https://gitlab.freedesktop.org/hadess/low-memory-monitor/ (citation needed).